 Resident Indians who have been out of country during demonetization and last date of depositing old notes on 30th Dec 2016 should produce documents of travel.
 There will be no Cash deposit for Resident Indians in exchanging or depositing old notes in RBI counters.
 But NRI’s will have a limit of Rs.25,000 as per FEMA Regulations in exchange of old notes they possess.
 People coming from countries like Nepal, Bhutan should not carry demonetized / banned notes of Rs.
 500, Rs.
 1000 denominations to India.
 All NRI’s can exchange notes only if they declare amount of money they are bringing to India.

 Customs Declaration Certificate has to be given along with old demonetized notes at RBI counters.
 Those NRI’s who did not possess customs declaration certificate of amount that was carried to India were not allowed to deposit it at RBI.
 Possession of demonetized notes of denominations Rs.500, Rs.1000 will be considered as illegal after specified depositing date.
 As per Specified Bank Notes (Cessation of Liabilities Ordinance) passed on 30th December 2016 all holders of demonetized notes will be imposed penal liability.
-Customs Declaration Certificate is made Mandatory / Compulsory for all NRI’s to exchange old notes in RBI counters.
+Customs Declaration Certificate is made Mandatory / Compulsory for all NRI’s to do old notes exchange in RBI counters.

 Only up to Rs.25000 per person of specified bank notes (SBN) of old 500 and 1,000 rupee notes can be brought to India.
 This limit is specified as per FEMA (Foreign Exchange Management) rules under Export and Import of Currency Regulations 2015.